SelfGamer/WaifUPnP/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/lgpl>.

+Modifications to the original:
+Added module-info.java
+Added specification of usage naming
+Added debug info